ChaseRichardsonGit/TheButler/README.md

             To run:
-            node index.js Persona (where Persona = Butler, Jarvis, or Puerus) Only person that spawns a webserver is Butler, J and P are Discord bots only.
+            node index.js Persona (where Persona = Butler, Jarvis, or Puerus) Only persona that spawns a webserver is Butler, J and P are Discord bots only.